g-sam/ethcore-application/README.md

 # A demonstration of Javascript wizardry for Ethcore

 A simple app that retrieves some data from a server and renders it in 3D.
+The data is also processed on the server to split strings without spaces into words.

 ## Technologies